1943 Detroit race riot: Growing population

 In 1941, Detroit's Black population numbered nearly 150,000 of the total population of 1,623,452.
-This total population would reach nearly 2 million by 1943, absorbing more than 400,000 whites and some 50,000 black migrants, mostly from the American South.
+This total population would reach nearly 2 million by 1943, absorbing more than 400,000 white people and some 50,000 black migrants, mostly from the American South.
 This second wave of the African American Great Migration was driven by the economic and political repression across the South exacerbated by the Great Depression and codified in Jim Crow laws respectively.
 These more recent African American arrivals were driven by de facto segregation and redlining to the already established Black community in the poor and overcrowded east side of the city.
 A 60-block area east of Woodward Avenue was known as Paradise Valley and had aging and substandard housing.

 White American migrants came largely from agricultural areas and especially rural Appalachia, carrying with them southern prejudices.
 Rumors circulated among ethnic white groups to fear African Americans as competitors for housing and jobs.
-Indeed, Black residents had to compete for low-level jobs with numerous European immigrants or their descendants, in addition to rural southern whites.
+Indeed, Black residents had to compete for low-level jobs with numerous European immigrants or their descendants, in addition to rural southern white people.
 Black families were excluded from all of the limited public housing except the Brewster Housing Projects and were exploited by landlords and forced to pay rents two to three times higher than those paid by families in the less densely populated white districts.
 Like other poor migrants, they were generally limited to the oldest, substandard housing.
 By the summer of 1943, after the United States had entered World War II, tensions between the white and black communities in Detroit were escalating; resistance to economic and political repression as well as the oppression and violence of the mostly white Detroit Police Department grew steadily.